symfony2admingenerator/GeneratorBundle/Resources/doc/customization/actions.md

                 pk:       "{{ User.id }}"
                 action:   lock
             csrfProtected: true
+            workflows:
+                # if set, protects the action with a `workflow_can` check
+                # see Symfony 3.2 workflow component
+                - lock
             options:
                 # this is the title for intermediate page
                 # if JS is available then intermediate page will not be used